IlyVoid/ScriptFactory/README.md

-# Diabolical Scripts Repository
+# ScriptFactory Repository

 ## Overview

-Welcome to the Diabolical Scripts Repository!
+Welcome to the ScriptFactory Repository!
 Here, you'll find a collection of nefariously crafted scripts designed to make your computing life a bit more diabolical.
 Dive in if you dare!

 ## Available Scripts